Helping a wilting plant

 Some plants can wilt from being shipped or repotted.
 If this happens, don't worry!
 Leave it in its pot, get a clear plastic bag, cover the plant & pot, and rubber band it to the pot.

 Place it in a bright spot out of direct sun.
 Keep it at about 72-78 degrees F (22-26°C).
 A little cooler at night is ok.
 It should start to perk up within a few hours - but don't remove the bag yet!..

-Each day, poke 2 holes in the bag with a pencil, which will slowly lower the humidity.
-Don't feed it, but check that the soil stays evenly moist (but not soggy).
-After about 10 days, try removing the bag, but check it about 2 hours later to see if starts to wilt.
+Once the leaves perk up, poke 2 holes in the bag with a pencil.
+Repeat this each day, poking 2 more holes in the bag, which will slowly lower the humidity.
+Don't feed it, but do check that the soil stays evenly moist (but not soggy).
+After about 10 days, try removing the bag and placing it in a shady spot.
+Check it about 1-2 hours later to see if starts to wilt.
 If it does, place the bag back on and poke one hole (not two) in it each day.
 Try removing the bag a week later.

-Once it doesn't wilt without the bag, wait another week before repotting it or feeding it.
+Once it no longer wilts without the bag, wait another week before repotting it or feeding it.
 You can now expose it to a little sun, assuming your plant likes sun (if you're unsure, find out here).
-Increase the sun a little at a time over a period of a few weeks, watching for wilting or burning as you increase the light.
+Increase the sun a little every few days over a period of a few weeks, watching for wilting or burning as you increase the light.

 If you have questions, feel free to contact me.